ethanl21/psvm/README.md

 ## Building

-To build PSVM, Node.js, CMake, and vcpkg are required. (better CMake workflow wip)
+To build PSVM, Node.js, CMake, and vcpkg are required.

 To build the test driver program: